Top of the page

 Hepatitis A is a virus that can infect the liver.
 Most people who get it get better within 3 months and don't have liver problems later.

 This virus is found in stool (feces).
 You can get it if you eat food or drink water that was in contact with infected stool.
 You can also get it from close contact with an infected person.

 Common symptoms include feeling tired or having yellow eyes and skin (jaundice).
 They also include nausea, diarrhea, vomiting, and a severe loss of water (dehydration).

 Some people get a shot if they know they were exposed to the virus in the past 2 weeks.
-This shot may prevent getting infected with hepatitis A.
+Ask your doctor if you need a hepatitis A vaccine or an immunoglobulin shot.
+These may prevent getting infected with hepatitis A.

 After you get hepatitis A one time, you can't get it again.
 But you can still get other types of hepatitis.